aco950/aws-cloud-prac-notes/01_introduction_to_aws_cloud.md

   * You can place servers across the globe, in multiple datacenters.
     * Global reach in just moments.
     * Decrease latency.

-## Agility
+* Agility advantages:
   * Increasing speed.
   * Ease of experimentation.
   * Cultivating a culture of innovation.

-## Elasticity
+* Elasticity advantages:
   * The power to scale up as the workload grows and shut down resources that are no longer needed.
   * The ability to quickly deploy new applications..

-## Reliability
+* Reliability advantages
   * The ability of a system to recover from infrastructure or service failures.
   * The ability to acquire computing resources to meet demand and mitigate disruptions.
   * To achieve reliability, your system must be able to handle changes in demand, detect failures and do self-healing.

 ## Regions
 * A separate geographic area that has multiple, isolated locations.